 I’m quite pleased with this table.
 I find myself wondering, however, if I could have done more to make this piece lighter.
 Weight will be a foremost concern on future projects.

-See also: Production Diary – Ordered Chaos Dining Table on Flickr
+See also: The Ordered Chaos Dining Table Production Diary on Google Photos.